 The ideal candidate possesses related work experience, college, and/or military experience.
 A strong candidate has favorable work history, driving history, credit ratings, and a low incident rate of substance abuse.
-Click on the link above to take a courtesy assessment to determine if you are competitive.

-- Two years of accredited college (60 credit hours); or
+- Two years of accredited college (60 credit hours); OR

-- Two years of active military duty or four continuous years of reserve/guard duty; or
+- Two years of active military duty or four continuous years of reserve/guard duty; OR

 - A combination of the above

-- H.S. or GED diploma
+- High school or GED diploma

 - At least 20 years of age